Profiles Help - About the Data

 Highly qualified teacher

-A highly qualified teacher is defined as a teacher holding a Massachusetts teaching license at the Preliminary, Initial, or Professional level AND demonstrating subject matter competency in the areas they teach.
+A highly qualified teacher is defined as a teacher holding a Massachusetts teaching license at the Provisional, Initial, or Professional level AND demonstrating subject matter competency in the areas they teach.

 Low poverty schools